WRF Innovation Undergraduate Fellowships in Neuroengineering

 Current application deadline: Early 2018, specific date TBA

-The Washington Research Foundation (WRF) Innovation Undergraduate Fellows in Neuroengineering Program provides support for undergraduate students whose research relates to both neuroscience and quantitative approaches in math, computer science, or engineering.
-Undergraduate students (either from the UW or from another institution) who have committed to doing research in the laboratory of one of the participating faculty members are welcome to apply for admission to the program.
+UWIN’s Washington Research Foundation (WRF) Innovation Undergraduate Fellowships in Neuroengineering provide support for undergraduate students whose research relates to both neuroscience and quantitative approaches in math, computer science, or engineering.
+Undergraduate students (either from the UW or from another institution) who have committed to doing research in the laboratory of one of the participating faculty members are welcome to apply for a fellowship.
 Co-mentoring between experimental and theoretical or engineering groups is encouraged.

 Stipend level is based on the quarter (summer vs. fall/winter/spring) in which the research takes place, and the number of hours committed.
 The maximum stipend possible is $6000 for full-time summer quarter research or $3000 for research during fall, winter, or spring quarter.